Want to learn more about the Orthodox Church of the Culdees?

 Our +Abp.
 Stephen Michael has been a part of the Culdean church for the last 25 years.
 He is a member of the AOC Holy Synod, and now also an associate minister within the Russian Church of True Orthodox Christians.
 He holds multiple canonical consecrations in the Orthodox Church.
+As our current Primace, you can read more of his background that is inserted in our general church history.

 We are believers in the God of Israel and His commandment to keep the Sabbath holy.
 All religious denominations agree that is from Friday night sundown to Saturday night sundown.
 Most agree the Bible says that it has been for ever established.
 For example, see our primary liturgy, the Anglican Book of Common prayer, the “Collect for Saturday”.
 The Saturday Sabbath is the main reason we have in our culture the term “weekend” where the work days or “week days” are only Monday to Friday.
 God has preserved that sign that we are His people in every generation, for ever, as it says in Exodus 31:13 and Ezekiel 20:12.
 However today, few people know that it is still official orthodox doctrine that Saturday is the Sabbath.